-It was summer, and when I left Kyōto on the Kosei Line I could see the awesome contrast between Biwa Lake’s blue and the ricefields which had turned yellow, even though it was a bit cloudy.
+It was summer and when we left Kyōto on the Kosei Line saw the awesome contrast between Biwa Lake’s blue and the ricefields which had turned yellow, even though it was a bit cloudy.

-Kanazawa Station’s architecture was very grand and modern.
+Kanazawa Station’s architecture is very grand and modern.
 By exiting the eastern gate (the main one), you will be able to see the “motenashi dome”, a huge dome shaped ceiling.

-However, the most prominent element of this station, is the Tsutsumi Gate, a giant wooden arch completed in 2005 and representing a torii, the traditional element which indicates the entrance to shrines’ precincts.
+However, the most prominent element of this station is the Tsutsumi Gate, a giant wooden arch completed in 2005 representing a torii, the traditional element which indicates the entrance to shrines’ precincts.

-I stepped out the station and went towards the Higashichaya district: I didn’t have a planned route so I wandered around the old town.
+We stepped out the station and went towards the Higashichaya district: we didn’t have a planned route so we wandered around the old town.

-I couldn’t find any geisha but the atmosphere was just great: the shop signs seemed to belong to the Shōwa period, and many willow trees were close to the wooden buildings.
+We couldn’t find any geisha but the atmosphere was just great: the shop signs seemed to belong to the Shōwa period, while many willow trees were close to the wooden buildings.

-A bit out of the Chaya district the ground starts to lift slightly, and temples and shrines scatter around the area, and among them I visited the Utasu Shrine.
-This little shrine is not particularly famous, and probably neither mentioned on guide books, but I appreciated the tranquil atmosphere.
+A bit out of the Chaya district the ground starts to lift slightly, temples and shrines scatter around the area.
+We visited the Utasu Shrine, which is not particularly famous, and probably neither mentioned on guide books, but we appreciated the tranquil atmosphere.

-I had previously seen the Koraku-en garden in Okayama, so I wanted to visit the Kenroku-en garden as well.
+We had previously seen the Kōraku-en garden in Okayama, so we wanted to visit the Kenroku-en garden as well.

-During this day, later the weather turned nice, and the garden’s green felt fresh, saving me from the mid-summer heat.
+During this day, later the weather turned nice and the garden’s green felt fresh, saving us from the mid-summer heat.

-The garden is very big, so I spent a long time here.
-The pond, located in the middle, is especially huge, while tea houses and other buildings are located by its banks.
+The garden is very big, we spent a long time here.
+The pond, located in the middle of it, is especially huge, while tea houses and other buildings are located by its banks.

-An old, lonely pine tree on the soft moss in the forest really impressed me.
+An old, lonely pine tree on the soft moss in the forest really impressed us.

-After I visited the garden I went to castle, which is right close.
+After we visited the garden we headed to the castle, which is right close.

 Unfortunately, Kanazawa castle lacks of its main tower, which was destroyed a long time ago.